 - Strip off all the outer pillowcases and check there are no opening in the seams of the inner pillowcase – you don't want the contents spilling.

-Next, take the pillows outside and carefully bang them together to get rid of any dust that you can.
+- Take the pillows outside and carefully bang them together to get rid of any dust that you can.
 Repeat.

-*Lead image: linen bedlinen from Soak & Sleep
+- *Lead image: linen bedlinen from Soak & Sleep